JRSijsling/curve_reconstruction/README.md

 Description
 -----------

-This repository contains Magma code for reconstructing hyperelliptic curves of genus up to 3 from their period matrices, both geometrically and arithmatically.
+This repository contains Magma code for reconstructing hyperelliptic curves of genus up to 3 from their period matrices, both geometrically and arithmetically.
 With some extra work, plane curves and hyperelliptic curves of arbitrary genus should be feasible.
 However, the repository is not being actively developed in that direction yet.

 Prerequisites
 -------------